Michael Graves warehouse 360 VR tour

 Mapping the experience

-Another important challenge that we faced was deciding how we wanted to take the user through the house.
-I found floor plans of the house and used them with my team to map an intended flow through the different rooms and spaces.
+Another key challenge was determining how to guide the user through the home.
+I sourced the floor plans and collaborated with my team to map a purposeful flow through each room and space, shaping a narrative that felt intuitive and immersive.

 Mapping-The-Experience